-- 1. Provide a developmentally appropriate education syllabus which develops pupils understanding of consent, acceptable behaviour, keeping themselves safe and healthy relationships. - 2.
-Have systems in place for any pupil to raise concerns with staff, knowing that they will be listened to, believed and valued. - 3.
-Deliver targeted work on assertiveness and keeping safe to those children identified as being at risk. - 4.
-Develop robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils. - 5.
-Provide clarity on how allegations of peer-on-peer abuse will be recorded, investigated and dealt with. - 6.
-Have clear processes as to how victims, perpetrators and any other child affected by peer-on-peer abuse will be supported. - 7.
-Provide a clear statement that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up". - 8.
-Recognise the gendered nature of peer-on-peer abuse (i.e., that it is more likely that girls will be victims and boys' perpetrators), but that all peer-on-peer abuse is unacceptable and will be taken seriously - 8.13 Sexual violence rape & sexual assault, including by penetration.
+- 1. As a school we will - 2.
+Provide a developmentally appropriate education syllabus which develops pupils understanding of consent, acceptable behaviour, keeping themselves safe and healthy relationships. - 3.
+Have systems in place for any pupil to raise concerns with staff, knowing that they will be listened to, believed and valued. - 4.
+Deliver targeted work on assertiveness and keeping safe to those children identified as being at risk. - 5.
+Develop robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils. - 6.
+Provide clarity on how allegations of child-on-child abuse will be recorded, investigated and dealt with. - 7.
+Have clear processes as to how victims, perpetrators and any other child affected by child-on-child abuse will be supported. - 8.
+Provide a clear statement that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up". - 9.
+Recognise the gendered nature of child-on-child abuse (i.e., that it is more likely that girls will be victims and boys' perpetrators), but that all child-on-child abuse is unacceptable and will be taken seriously - 8.13 Sexual violence rape & sexual assault, including by penetration. - We recognise it is important that our staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
+When referring to sexual violence we are referring to sexual offences under the Sexual Offences Act.

-- We recognise it is important that our staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
-When referring to sexual violence we are referring to sexual offences under the Sexual Offences Act. - Rape: A person (A) commits an offence of rape if: he intentionally penetrates the vagina, anus or mouth of another person (B) with his penis; B does not consent to the penetration and A does not reasonably believe that B consents. - Assault by Penetration: A person (A) commits an offence if: s/he intentionally penetrates the vagina or anus of another person (B) with a part of her/his body or anything else; the penetration is sexual; B does not consent to the penetration and A does not reasonably believe that B consents. - Sexual Assault: A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B); the touching is sexual; B does not consent to the touching and A does not reasonably believe that B consents.
+- Rape: A person (A) commits an offence of rape if: he intentionally penetrates the vagina, anus, or mouth of another person (B) with his penis, B does not consent to the penetration and A does not reasonably believe that B consents. - Assault by Penetration: A person (A) commits an offence if: s/he intentionally penetrates the vagina or anus of another person (B) with a part of her/his body or anything else, the penetration is sexual, B does not consent to the penetration and A does not reasonably believe that B consents. - Sexual Assault: A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B), the touching is sexual, B does not consent to the touching and A does not reasonably believe that B consents.